wyntau/dotfiles/README.md

         After installing the preference, maybe you want to reset `font_face` and `font_size` to what you prefer in `Preference.sublime-settings`.
     3. Install sublime packages(optional).
 You can see what sublime packages I used in [SublimePackages.md](sublime/SublimePackages.md).

+    If you use `VIM Mode` in Sublime Text 2 on OS X 10.8+, when you hold `j`, `l`, `i`, `k`, the cursor will not move `left` `right` `up` `down` continually like real VIM, the solution is below.

+    > \# Mac OS X Lion introduced a new, iOS-like context menu when you press and hold a key
+    > \# that enables you to choose a character from a menu of options.
+If you are on Lion
+    > \# try it by pressing and holding down 'e' in any app that uses the default NSTextField
+    > \# for input.
+    > \#
+    > \# It's a nice feature and continues the blending of Mac OS X and iOS features.
+However,
+    > \# it's a nightmare to deal with in Sublime Text 2 if you're running Vintage (Vim) mode,
+    > \# as it means you cannot press and hold h/j/k/l to move through your file.
+You have
+    > \# to repeatedly press the keys to navigate.

+    > \# You can disable this feature for just Sublime Text 2 by issuing the following command
+    > \# in your terminal:

+    >       defaults write com.sublimetext.2 ApplePressAndHoldEnabled -bool false

+    > \# Alternately, if you want this feature disabled globally, you can enter this:

+    >       defaults write -g ApplePressAndHoldEnabled -bool false

+    > \# In either case you'll need to restart your computer for the change to take place.

+    > \# Happy coding!

 ## What are required optionally
 *Note*: __These softwares or scripts are not necessary, but recommended.__